 Great victories but a tragic ending for Florence Griffith-Joyner

-The suspicions resurfaced about the possible use of PEDs, but Florence Griffith-Joyner had two important plusses on her side in Seoul: All of her testing samples came back clean, but men’s 100-meter champ Ben Johnson’s urine tested positive for stanozolol, a steroid.
+The suspicions resurfaced about the possible use of PEDs, but Florence Griffith-Joyner had two important plusses on her side in Seoul: All of her testing samples came back clean, according to The New York Times.
+But men’s 100-meter champ Ben Johnson’s urine tested positive for the steroid stanozolol.
 The disgraced Canadian sprinter became the story of the rest of the meet, deflecting potential criticism away from Flo-Jo.

-Flo-Jo left Seoul with four medals, including a gold and a silver in relays, but she was not able to cash in on endorsements the way a triple gold medalist could have previously expected.
-Suspicions that Ben Johnson might not have been the only cheater in a sport that already had a reputation for PEDs limited endorsements at home for a number of stars, including Carl Lewis.
+Flo-Jo left Seoul with four medals, including a gold and a silver in relays, reports The Guardian.
+But she was not able to cash in on endorsements the way a triple gold medalist could’ve previously expected.
+Suspicions that Johnson might not have been the only cheater — in a sport that already had a reputation for PEDs — limited endorsements at home for a number of stars, including Carl Lewis.

-Citing lucrative promotional opportunities in Japan and a desire to start a family, Griffith-Joyner retired from track and field in February 1989, flirting briefly with comebacks a few times in subsequent years.
-She mostly stayed out of the spotlight other than a few small acting roles and gave birth to a daughter in November 1990.
+Citing lucrative promotional opportunities in Japan and a desire to start a family, Griffith-Joyner retired from track and field in February 1989.
+She flirted briefly with comebacks a few times in subsequent years.
+However, Flo-Jo mostly stayed out of the spotlight other than a few small acting roles.
+She gave birth to a daughter in November 1990.

 An allegation by former teammate Darrell Robinson in 1989 that Flo-Jo had used Human Growth Hormone was widely reported but never collaborated.
 Robinson made claims about steroids use by other high-profile athletes, none of whom were known to have tested positive.